CUFE-Student-Guide/CUFE-Student-Guide.github.io/README.md

 - To know your overall equivalent grade, check the [bylaws](http://eng.cu.edu.eg/en/credit-hour-system/credit-administration-services/) to know how to convert your cGPA to its equivalent grade.
 - After graduating, you need to take 3 things from the faculty:
     - Your file.
-    - Graduation Certificate aka Temporary Graduation Certificate (in Arabic or English), required by employers.
+    - Graduation Certificate also known as Temporary Graduation Certificate (in Arabic or English), required by employers.
     - Honorary Graduation Certificate aka Final Graduation Certificate, honorary and is not submitted anywhere.
+- Notes for Compulsory Military Service (eligible male students only):
+    - If you don't have استمارة 6 جند in your file, you will need to get بطاقة 7 جند بدل فاقد 6 جند from مكتب التجنيد in the governorate listed in your National ID.
+    - Some accept the بيان نجاح but some require the Graduation Certificate, so have both when applying.
+Try to submit the بيان نجاح first because it is not used for anything else, **mostly**.
+    - For Compulsory Military Service, check the exemption rules and required documents [here](https://tagned.mod.gov.eg/).
+If you have to submit your documents before the Graduation Certificate is ready, you can request a "بيان نجاح" which is ready only after the results are officially certified but takes one day to be ready instead of a week like the Graduation Certificate.

+- For the Engineer's Syndicate, check the required documents [here](http://eea.org.eg/PageDetails.aspx?ID=137).
+You can start these procedures only after the results are sent to the Egyptian Engineers Syndicate from the Faculty, which takes 1-2 months after the results are officially approved and certified.
+Fees (as of class of 2023) were 1495 EGP, add 70 EGP for each year after that.
+You can also ask for a 3-year valid card for an extra 140 EGP.
+Formula for reference:
+\$$1495 + (70\times(Current\ Year - 2023)) + Optional\ 140\$$

-### Your file
+## Your file
 - Go to the Central Library in the main CU Campus to get "إخلاء طرف" after paying 33 EGP (doesn't include Fawry's fees) in Fawry [here](https://ckes.cu.edu.eg/) with username: `clib` and password `cl!b@#$)`, to stamp the receipt from Fawry.
 - Go to the CUFE Library in CUFE Campus (building 9, behind Architecture building) to get another "إخلاء طرف", you'll pay 2 EGP (not via Fawry.
 - Go to your program's secretary to sign the same paper from the last step.
 - Pay 156 EGP (doesn't include Fawry's fees) on Fawry on the normal [CKES portal](ckes.cu.edu.eg/foe.aspx) choose `شئون طلاب`, then choose `رسم سحب ملف - خريج (الساعات المعتمدة)`.
 - Go to the Student Affairs under building 20 not the normal Credit Hours Student Affairs with all the signed/stamped documents and the receipts to take your file.

-### Graduation Certificate and Grades Transcript
+## Graduation Certificate and Grades Transcript
-Both are normally ready 2-3 months after graduation.
+Both are normally ready 2-3 months after results announcement, due to time taken until the Cairo University's Dean (not the Faculty's Dean) officially approves and certifies the final results of the academic year.
 - Go to the Graduate Affairs window behind the main administration building (the one in front of the obelisk), and ask for instructions to submit a request.
 They'll tell you where to get the request form.
 The request form costs 5 EGP.
-- Graduation Certificate is needed employers, the Grades Transcript is rarely required but needed for M.Sc. registration.
+- Graduation Certificate is needed by employers, the Grades Transcript is rarely required but needed for M.Sc. registration.
 - Prices (without Fawry fees, as of 2023):
 	- Graduation Certificate: 77 EGP per copy.
 	- Grades Transcript: 102 EGP per copy.